Resources for Owners

 Each country you travel to with your dog will have different import requirements.
 Even the US has different requirements for pet re-entry depending on where you take them.
 You can find specific details on import/export to/from UK and Japan on our corresponding travel resource pages along with the proper United States Department of Agriculture (USDA) forms and procedures to use.

-Traveling internationally for approximately two weeks with your dog can seem like a daunting task.
-This packing list is our attempt at helping you think of the things to bring that you may have forgotten, and a little guidance on what you can check through vs. what you need to bring with you on board the plane.
+Traveling internationally for approximately three weeks with your dog can seem like a daunting task.
+We have provided this Packing list in an attempt at helping you think of anything that you may have forgotten, and a little guidance on what you can check through vs. what you need to bring with you on board the plane.

 >> Most collapsable strollers do not stay in a tidy compact position for stowing at the gate.
 It is helpful to have a velcro strap, small bungee cords, or twist ties with you to help secure the stroller so that it does not get damaged.